resv/Threat-Hunters-Collection-THC/README.md

 Pro version - Remote Access & EDR is the private pro version for my own use, the code is not included in this repo.

+32bit - I am incredibly disappointed that I have to accomodate for 32bit systems but that is the world we live in.
+I will also work on including this.

 Please always exercise caution, use only if authorized.